linuxserver/Heimdall/readme.md

 Restart the container and the enhanced apps should now be able to access your local HTTP websites.
 This configuration will survive updating or recreating the Heimdall container.

+## Running offline
+The apps list is hosted on github, you have a couple of options if you want to run without a connection to the outside world:
+1) Clone the repository and host it yourself, look at the .github actions file to see how to generate the apps list.
+2) Download the apps list and store it as a json accessible to heimdall named `list.json`

+With both options all you need to do is add the following to your `.env` `APP_SOURCE=http://localhost/` Where `http://localhost/` is the path to the apps list without the name of the file, so if your file is stored at `https://heimdall.local/list.json` you would put `APP_SOURCE=https://heimdall.local/`

 ## Support
 https://discord.gg/CCjHKn4 or through GitHub issues